EbiSadeghi/Reoccuring-Cancer-Classifier/README.md

-# Reoccuring-Cancer-Classifier
+# Re-occuring-Cancer-Classifier
-Use machine learning to classify whether or not the cancer will reoccur
+Use machine learning to classify whether or not the breast cancer will reccur in a particular patient.

-There are two types of algorithms here.
-Support Vector Machine and K-nearest neighbours.
+There the algorithm used is K-nearest neighbours.
+Support vector machine would be about 70% accurate.
+SVM is particularly ineffective here because we have 201 instances of no recurrence events, and 85 instances of recurrence events.
+Dividing the number of recurrence events by the total dataset we get approximately 70.3% accuracy.
+This is the equivalent of a patient asking you whether or not they will get breast cancer again, and no matter what telling them that they will not.

+The interesting thing is that 30% of the time, the algorithm will say that the cancer will reccur.
+The algorithm did not simply choose a single answer to stick with.
+Cancer is a complex issue, and the data was not one that could be reasonably seperated by what is essentially a straight line.
+So the optimization process essentially adjusted the vector, so that 70% of the time, when I ask whether or not the cancer will reccur, the data will fall on the non-reccurring side of the line.
+The K-nearest neighbours, although having its own flaws, is much more appropriate for the data at hand.

 I modified the dataset so that it would be purely comprised of numbers, no strings or ranges of numbers (i.e. 1-5) as indexes.

 # Acknowledgments
 Code:
-This code is heavily based off of Sentdex's algorithm for classifying between benign and malignant cancer His website has many useful tutorials, and I highly recommend them: https://pythonprogramming.net/
+This code is heavily based off of Sentdex's algorithm for classifying between benign and malignant cancer.
+I essentially modified that code to work with another dataset with different data.
+His website has many useful tutorials, and I highly recommend them: https://pythonprogramming.net/